Bu4275/dirScanner/README.md

 * FIX!
 Remove redundant code.

 * FIX!
-You can use verbose option correctly.
+You can use verbose option correctly now.

 ***2015/03/26***